claromes/telegramtrac/README.md

 5. Switch tabs to preview or download the data

-6. To track another channel, switch to last tab (`trac`) and click `restart`.
+6. To track another channel, switch to last tab (`trac`) and click `new trac`.

-- To restart, send the same credentials and `code`
+7. Fill the input `channel name` (*copy name from channel link: t.me/CHANNEL_NAME*) and click on `trac` button

+- At each tracking the dataset are grouped in the same file to allow network analysis
 - A late message could be send to your Telegram app about other authentications
-- At each tracking the dataset are grouped in the same file to allow network analysis

 ## Additional Information